 On May 26th 2016, the Company announced detailed mineralogy of the Ridley Creek zone trench sample.
-Results include determination that the sample has an average specific gravity of 2.95, and that a gravity concentrate consisting of the ≥3.5 g/cm3 fraction will contain 95.1% of the total scheelite within18.1% of the mass.
-The mineralogy further demonstrates that at a crush size of 2 mm, 80% of the mass can be rejected while maintaining high tungsten recovery.
-SGS prepared a general process flowsheet which anticipates grinding, gravity (tabling), table concentrate to regrind, tabling cleaning, and concentrate cleaning, with one option being for sulfide flotation to remove sulphides followed by WHIMS (wet high intensity magnetic separation) to remove paramagnetics.
-The gravity tails (combined rougher and cleaner tails) could go to scheelite flotation.
+Results include determination that the sample has an average specific gravity of 2.95, and that a gravity concentrate consisting of the ≥3.5 g/cm3 fraction will contain 95.1% of the total scheelite and18.1% of the mass.
+SGS prepared a general process flowsheet which anticipates grind, gravity (tabling), table concentrate to regrind, tabling cleaning, and concentrate with one option for sulfide flotation to remove sulphides followed by WHIMS (wet high intensity magnetic separation).
+The gravity tails (combined rougher and cleaner tails) would go to scheelite flotation.
 From these data, Mr. Paul Berndt, FAusIIM, a Director of Happy Creek with extensive experience in tungsten mineral processing, prepared a mass balance with reference to standard practice at operating tungsten mines.
-This methodology returned a recovery of 75.8% of the contained tungsten within a 68% WO3 grade concentrate.
-This program has built upon, improved and refined previous work; however, several metallurgical options remain to be explored that could refine the processing further.
+This trial has returned 75.8% of the WO3 within a 68% WO3 concentrate.
+Although this program has improved and refined previous work, several metallurgical options remain to be explored that could further refine the processing plan.